Chethan616/U.A.C.C/assets/icons/README.md

 # Icons directory
-This directory contains icon assets for the UACC app.
+This directory contains icon assets for the Cairo app.